umangborad123/Online-Banking-with-Java-Spring-Boot-Angular-2/README.md

 ## User Frontend

-User-Front is a user-facing system9front facing page) and it includes modules such as User Signup/Login, Account, Transfer, Appointment, Transaction and User Profile.
+User-Front is a user-facing system (front facing page) and it includes modules such as User Signup/Login, Account, Transfer, Appointment, Transaction and User Profile.

 ## Admin Portal